Inca Trail 4 day Trek – Services & Prices

 Looking out for our Porters

 Without a doubt, for many visitors to Peru, the arrival at the magnificent ruins of Machu Picchu after having completed the Inca Trail is the highpoint of their trip.
 For others, it is a fulfillment of a lifelong dream.
 No matter what your religious beliefs are, the Inca Trail really is a special pilgrimage passing through spectacular mountain scenery, beautiful cloud forests with orchids and hummingbirds dotted with Inca ruins, finally arriving at the mysterious ancient city of Machu Picchu for sunrise.
 Visitors cannot help but feel an inner satisfaction and a sense of personal achievement at having completed the trek.
 Some people say that this feeling is enhanced by the spiritual energy that is derived from the sacred stones at Machu Picchu.
-However you feel, it is certain that this positive feeling is greater in the knowledge that you haven’t contributed to the exploitation of the porters who have helped you achieve your goal by carrying the trekking equipment.
+Whatever you feel, it is certain that this positive feeling is greater in the knowledge that you haven’t contributed to the exploitation of the porters who have helped you achieve your goal by carrying the trekking equipment.

 The majority of the porters on the Inca Trail are from the countryside, simple farmers who supplement their income by working on the Inca Trail during the busy months.
 Their first language is Quechua, the official language of the Incas, although many now speak Spanish.
-In fact, the majority of these people are still pure blooded Quechua, the people who were governed by the Incas almost 500 years ago.
+In fact, the majority of these people are still pure-blooded Quechua, the people who were governed by the Incas almost 500 years ago.
 Many of their traditions and superstitions have remained unchanged since well before the Spanish arrived.
 However, most would agree that these people have remained a quiet and humble folk and easily manipulated by both governments and tour operators who have been quick to exploit this hardworking source of workers.

 Responsible Tourism